rachel-duret/ToDoList/CONTRIBUER.md

 On this page, make sure that the base fork points to the right repository and branch.
 In this example, the base fork should be rachel-duret/ToDoList , compare should be which is on the branch on which you selected to base your changes.

-The primary head fork should be YOUR-GITHUB-USERNAME/ToDoList (your fork copy of ToDoList) and the comparison branch should be "my-new-feature", which is the name of the branch you created and where you made your changes.
+The primary head fork should be GITHUB-USERNAME/ToDoList (your fork copy of ToDoList) and the comparison branch should be "my-new-feature", which is the name of the branch you created and where you made your changes.

 Next, make sure you provide a good short title for your pull request and explain why you created it in the description box.
 Add any issues  numbers if you have any.
 ```

 2. Submit the Pull request
-3. Review by "Revisers"

 ## Coding standars and quality process